-The mascot of Wheeling University (WU) is "Iggy," the Cardinal, named after the founder of the Society of Jesus (i.e. the Jesuits), Saint Ignatius of Loyola.
+The Wheeling University Mascot is "Iggy" the Cardinal, named after Saint Ignatius of Loyola, the founder of the Society of Jesus (i.e., the Jesuits).
 The Cardinal is seen at various athletic events and on our athletic apparel, programs, gym floor, etc.